Kelvym115/Kelvym115/README.md

   ### What I do

   I do a little bit of everything actually.
-Working full time as CTO for 5+ years give me a lot of experience with DevOps.
+Working full time as CTO / DevOps for 6+ years give me a lot of experience with DevOps.
 I'm a former frontend developer and game development hobbist, passionate about everything around programming and technologies.
 I'm actually studying AI, behaviour trees and game development in general.

   ## My skills 📜
   ### Frontend Development